ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step3.md

 for you by the lab.
 If you need to recall your credentials, type `creds`{{execute T1}} in the terminal.

 2. Navigate to the
-<a href="https://app.datadoghq.com/apm/docs?architecture=container-based&collection=Same%20host&environment=docker&language=java" target="_datadog">APM onboarding page</a>
+<a href="https://app.datadoghq.com/apm/docs?architecture=container-based&collection=Same%20host&environment=docker&language=java" target="_datadog">APM Getting started page</a>.

-3. Let's follow the instructions:
+3. Let's follow along the getting started instructions:

 * Step 1: Choose your Environment and Application Language.
 We pick **Docker** ➡ **Same host** → **Java**
 * Step 2: Run the Agent.